composer6251/record_cataloguer_flutter/README.md

 Verify all platforms are ready for development

-Run flutter doctor -v and check the output
+Run flutter doctor -v and check the output.
+This will tell you if everything is installed correctly

-Troubleshooting error messages
+##Troubleshooting error messages
 When launching the emulator in Android Studio
 1. The emulator process for AVD has terminated